tarmeli/fullstackopen-2019.github.io/src/content/osa1/Part1a.md

 <!-- [//]: # (Chromen pitäisi aueta automaattisesti.
 Avaa konsoli **välittömästi**.
 Avaa myös tekstieditori siten, että näet koodin ja web-sivun samaan aikaan ruudulla:) -->

 Chrome should launch automatically.
-Open the console **immidiately**.
+Open the console **immediately**.
 Also open a text editor so that you can view the code as well as the web-page at the same time on the screen:

 ![](../images/1/1a.png)

 <!-- [//]: # (Sovelluksen koodi on hakemistossa <i>src</i>.
 Yksinkertaistetaan valmiina olevaa koodia siten, että tiedoston <i>index.js</i> sisällöksi tulee:) -->

 The code of the application resides in the folder <i>src</i>.
-Let us simplify the default pieces of code such that the contents of the file <i>index.js</i> looks like:
+Let's simplify the default pieces of code such that the contents of the file <i>index.js</i> looks like:

 ```js
 import React from 'react'